 Congress passes Families First Coronavirus Response Act.
 Congress has passed the Families First Coronavirus Response Act to address the public health crisis and economic fallout from COVID-19.
 As Florida initiates policies implementing the Act, FPI will keep you updated.
 Note, however that, although the Act is a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.

 Emergency allotments issued.
-DCF automatically supplemented SNAP allotments of current recipients up to the maximum for a household’s size for four months (March -August).
-DCF says that, for August, households who normally receive their monthly allotment between the 1st and 10th, will receive the monthly maximum allotment on July 10.
+DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for eight months (March - October).
+DCF says that households who normally receive their monthly allotment in September between the 1st and 11th will receive the monthly maximum allotment on the 11th.
 All other families can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
 New recipients will receive additional benefits within a week of being approved.
-FNS’ approval for the August extension has not yet been posted.
+FNS’ approval for the October supplement is here.